Why “The Unconventional Vegan”?:

 I am Erica Wollman, The Unconventional Vegan.
 I call myself The Unconventional Vegan because I have challenged the traditional way of life.
 I enjoy creating my own path and not following in the path of others.
 My hope is to show people alternative ways of living.
 I also want to create a community of other unconventional vegans.

 - I have been vegan since 2011.

-- We do not own a television, a car, home or a phone.
+- We do not own a television, a car or a house.

-- We have lived and worked in many states.
+- We have lived and worked in 8 states.

-- We quit our jobs in 2015 to travel for 4 months.
+- We quit our jobs in 2015 to travel the world.
 We went to New Zealand, Indonesia and Japan.

 - We are minimalists and have lived in a space as small as 350 square feet.